openflighthpc/docs.openflighthpc.org/docs/flight-environment/use-flight/flight-admin-tools/hunter.md

   ⬡ compute-node-1.novalocal - 10.151.15.194
   ⬡ compute-node-2.novalocal - 10.151.15.238
 ```
-To parse, select a from the list with the `space` key, and you will be taken to the label editor.
+To parse, select a node from the list with ++space++, and you will be taken to the label editor.

 ```bash
 Choose label: login-node.novalocal